Samizo-AITL/Samizo-AITL.github.io/en/index.md

 ---
 layout: default
 title: Samizo-AITL Portal
-description: A technical archive that presents system design structures from physical quantities to devices, control, and AI in a unified diagram
+description: A technical architecture archive that connects physical quantities (V–I) to devices, control, and AI in a unified structure
 ---

 # 🎓 Samizo-AITL Portal